-This is the new Mercedes-Benz GLC with EQ Technology, a mid-size electric SUV that’s due on sale in the UK in early 2026.
+This is the new Mercedes-Benz GLC with EQ Technology, a mid-size electric SUV that’s on sale now.
 It’s an entirely different model to the petrol/diesel-powered GLC, with a maximum range of 443 miles and a new-look front grille that Mercedes will roll out across its future models.

 Read on to find out more about the 2026 Mercedes-Benz GLC with EQ Technology.